 - Care delivered by licensed clinicians with proper telehealth protocols.

-- Use of FDA-approved products or compliant compounding only when appropriate and legal.
+- Use of products or compliant compounding only when appropriate and legal.

 - Screening for contraindications, clear risk counseling, ongoing monitoring.